KCErb/lucky-hasura-docker/README.md

 }
 ```

-Please don't use this in production, just a demo :)
+Please don't use this in production for determining roles, this is just a demo :)

 Note: If you watch the Docker logs in your `foo_bar_lucky` container, you should notice that as soon as you save changes to this file, the app recompiles.
 You don't need to do anything else to build or serve the app, just save changes, and wait a second for it to recompile.